RudolfCardinal/pdn_project_allocation/README.rst

   "consistently bad".

 - The choice depends whether greater equality can outweight slightly worse mean (dis)satisfaction.

-  - CURRENTLY EXPERIMENTING WITH test4*.csv -- NOT ACHIEVED YET!
+I've not found a good example of this.
 Optimizing mean happiness seems to be fine.

-- Supervisors can now also express preferences for students.
-  The overall balance between "student satisfaction" and "supervisor satisfaction" is set by a parameter (default: equal weighting).
+Since moving to a MILP method (see below), we just optimize total weighted dissatisfaction.

 Changelog